 Since you’ll be sharing multiple videos, you need to come up with a “repeatable” theme and style — something your audience won’t get bored of.

-So spend some time thinking about what your audience wants to see, and how you can break it down into smaller chunks.
+So spend some time thinking about what your audience wants to see, and how you can break it down into episodes.

 If you’re having trouble nailing down a concept, Jon Youshaei, IGTV’s Product Marketing Manager suggests using Instagram Stories to workshop material.